nzitjob/nzitjobs.co.nz/README.md

 ![alt text](post.png "post new job")

 # Manage jobs and applications
-Notes: Only approved users have manage permission
+Notes: Only approved users have permission
 1. Login
 2. On top of the screen, choose "新西兰IT内推圈" -> Dashboard